dalihub/dali-pbr-models-template/README.md

-    To build for device use a gbs command line similar to the one used to build dali-demo
+    To build for device use a gbs command line similar to the one used to build dali-scene-launcher

         $ gbs -c [path to the .gbs.conf file] build -A armv7l -P [profile] -B [path to the destination folder]